ting19991103/facebooc-q0/README.md

 * Working with strings.
 * Enhancing the performance of key operations by storing redundant information in data structures.
 * Implementing robust code that operates correctly with invalid arguments, including NULL pointers.
+* Singly linked list and string sort implementation
+* The sorting algorithm should be merge sort

 The lab involves implementing a queue, supporting both last-in, first-out (LIFO) and first-in-first-out (FIFO) queueing disciplines.
 The underlying data structure is a singly-linked list, enhanced to make some of the